vikeri/json-api-generator/README.md

 ## When?
 When you want to test your app with a json endpoint that is randomly generated from a template.

+What it does is it generates "random" json responses based on a template.
+This allows you to test your front-end client with different backend data that still coheres to your api.

+Each time you restart the server, the endpoint will give you a new generated response.

 ## How?

-You create your desired json structure by writing handlebars template files that will be converted to json (using [dummy-json](https://github.com/webroo/dummy-json))
+You create your desired json structure by writing handlebars template files that will generate the json response (using [dummy-json](https://github.com/webroo/dummy-json))

 See [example](#example)

 ## Anything fancy?

-Multiple endpoints can be defined, just create more templates and put them in your specified template folder.
+Multiple endpoints can be defined, just create more template files and put them in your specified template folder.

 ## Install
 ```sh